laurentperrinet/laurentperrinet.github.io/content/slides/2024-04-10-ue-neurosciences-computationnelles.md

 {{< speaker_note >}}
 - cut in different levels: Marr (+ Poggio)
-- arbitrary, but useful division of labor
+- arbitrary, but useful division of labor= computational / algorithm / hardware

+- here:
+  - dynamics (computational)
+  - CNNs (hardware)
+  - spiking (algorithm)

+First: What is the function of vision?
 {{< /speaker_note >}}

 ---